soft-daisy/utility/README.md

 This Windows Optimizer was made with low-end hardware in mind.

-It has been developed on i5 and tested on an older AMD E-450 system, so the goal isn't to throw unnecessary features into the optimizer — it's to make Windows feel lighter and more responsive.

 # ⚠️ Important

 Some tweaks modify Windows services, registry settings, networking configuration, and other system components.